Miju Mishmi tribe: Economy

 Since ancient times this tribe were good merchants.
 There is historical proof of this tribe having trade links with Tibet and the Chutiya kingdom.
 There are many swords, bronze plates, ear rings, bangles, gongs and similar things with Chinese and Tibetan inscriptions.
 These commodities are held in high value and are hoarded by almost every household as precious possessions used in a host of ceremonies, marriage and business purposes.
 The major economic activities of the tribe in recent times have been timber and forest resources like medicinal herbs and other forest products, cultivation of cash crops like elaichi and ginger, horticultural crops like oranges, pineapples and other fruits.
 The production of elaichi, ginger and oranges go in the most remarkable manner and constitute a major portion of the tribe's economy.

 The other significant contributors to the economy are government services and government contracts.
 The use of timber received a big setback in the 1990s when the Supreme court of India banned the felling of trees owing to excessive deforestation in the state.
 Opium is another significant contributor to the tribe's economy.
 Despite the ban by the government the production of the drug goes undeterred as the people find no ethical question on the usage of the same.
 In fact it is considered better than wine most of the time.
 Animal husbandry is another major source of income in the tribe.
-Mithuns (a species of bison) is a highly valued animal used prominently as price of bride, meat and host of other trading purposes.
-Other livestock includes hens, goats, cows which almost every household owns.
+Mithuns (a species of bison) are a highly valued animal used prominently as price of bride, meat, and host of other trading purposes.
+Other livestock include hens, goats, and cows which almost every household owns.

 Although the people of this tribe are not extremely rich they are not poor either.
 There were times way back about 200 to 300 years back when there were famines due to failure of crops but lately the economy of the tribe is strong enough.
 Although it may not reflect in the lifestyle of the people or the government records a close look at the possessions and individual earnings of the people prove the point.
 Every family has enough resources or means to sustain.
 Laziness has been the biggest obstacle in the economic growth of the tribe.
 Men folk are seldom involved in any aggressive pursuit of economy, it is the women in the tribe who play a dominating role in any economic activities.
 The recent 20 to 30 years have seen a massive growth of rich people in the tribe owing to exposure with outside world.
 The agricultural and horticultural productions having got potential passage to be supplied to open market outside of the state, it has contributed immensely to the affluence of the tribesmen.